-The day before its grand premier, the Joliet Herald News described it:
+The day before its grand premiere, the Joliet Herald News described it:

 The Royal Theatre Company leased the operation of the theatre to Great States Theatre, Inc; however, the property itself remained under the control and direction of the Rubens brothers.

-However, time and weather took its toll on the magnificent theatre and by the mid 1970’s it was facing possible demolition.
+However, time and weather took their toll on the magnificent theatre and by the mid-1970’s it was facing possible demolition.
 Thankfully, it was rescued by a grass-roots campaign by the Rialto Square Arts Association, now called the Cultural Arts Council of the Joliet Area.
-With the assistance of local business people, funds were sought from city, state and federal officials, and soon the majestic theatre was undergoing restoration.
+With the assistance of local business people, funds were sought from the city, state, and federal officials, and soon the majestic theatre was undergoing restoration.

 Two more spirits, one male and one female, are sometimes spied in the auditorium’s balcony.
 According to the legend, the pair fell to their deaths from the balcony, and like others who have died in tragic accidents, they just won’t move on.